 There’s a high likelihood that your teen has opinions.
 We’ve rarely met one who doesn’t.
 Whether it’s about what you’ve made for dinner or the way you’re completing a task, most teens are quick to tell others their perception.
 Sometimes it’s insightful.
 Other times, it’s plain old annoying.
 If you want to channel this free insight toward income generation, you can direct your teen toward Toluna.

 Toluna solicits honest opinions from consumers about products that businesses have on the market.
-Users can choose compensation in the form of points, that can earn gift cards, or in cash, distributed through PayPal.
+Users can choose compensation in the form of points that can earn gift cards or cash distributed through PayPal.
 In addition to product testing, users can also answer surveys to earn points or money.
 It’s a great way to focus your teen’s eye for detail on something outside of your personal daily routine.

 Slice of the Pie

 If your teen is a music junkie, then Slice of the Pie is the perfect income-earning opportunity.
 Artists submit their tracks to the site and then ask for real, honest reviews from listeners.
 If your teen provides insightful, quality feedback, they may earn the opportunity to become a high ranking star scout.